FAQs

 What should I wear to a portrait session?

 Often, clients have a good idea of what they’d like to wear to a portrait session, but just as often, I’m asked for my recommendations.
 There aren’t many things to avoid when choosing what to wear with one exception: white.
 If we’re shooting outside, white can easily become over-exposed.
 That’s not to say it’s not possible to shoot white and get a well-exposed image; if this was the case, the entire wedding photography industry would be in trouble.
-But if we’re doing a portrait or headshot session, I recommend solid colors or simple, large patterns.
-We can discuss clothing options (including change of clothes) during our free 30 minute consultation.
+But if we’re doing a portrait or headshot session, I recommend solid colors or simple, small patterns.
+We can discuss clothing options (including changes of clothes) during our free 30 minute consultation.

 What equipment do you use?
 What camera should I purchase?